Before a Screenwriter can tell that next great love story, historical epic or zany comedy, they need to master screenplay format.

 The dialogue of a character should always help to inform their personality and who they are as it does for Crawford in The Silence of the Lambs.

-Each of these questions points to creating distinct characters that could not be mistaken for anyone else in the narrative, which is one of the most crucial guidelines to keep in mind for dialogue5.
+Each of these questions points to creating distinct characters that could not be mistaken for anyone else in the narrative, which is one of the most crucial guidelines to keep in mind for dialogue.
 In fact, some screenwriting experts advocate that each character should be identifiable by their dialogue alone even when their character names are removed from the script.

-Related to dialogue is the use of parentheticals, which typically are used to help inform how a line is spoken by a character6.
+Related to dialogue is the use of parentheticals, which typically are used to help inform how a line is spoken by a character.
 While parentheticals can be useful, a good rule of thumb is that the majority of dialogue — and its intended delivery — should be clear on its own.

 Therefore, use parentheticals sparingly.
 Not only can excessive use of them indicate to the reader that the dialogue isn’t strong enough to stand on its own, but also it can hinder a future performance by the Actor playing that role, as they may feel boxed in creatively regarding delivery of their lines.